🎧 Elevate your voice, wherever creativity calls.

-The Samson Meteor Mic is a portable USB condenser microphone featuring a large 1" studio capsule and cardioid pickup pattern for rich, focused audio capture.
-With 16-bit, 44.1/48kHz resolution and driver-free plug-and-play compatibility, it delivers professional-grade sound for podcasting, gaming, music, and conferencing.
-Its fold-back legs and mic stand adapter offer versatile positioning, while zero-latency headphone monitoring and mute controls provide full recording control.
-Lightweight and metal-built, it’s designed for on-the-go creators seeking studio quality anywhere.
+The Samson Meteor Mic is a portable USB condenser microphone featuring a large 1" studio capsule and cardioid pickup pattern for rich, focused audio.
+With 16-bit, 44.1/48kHz resolution and zero-latency headphone monitoring, it offers professional-grade sound quality without the hassle of drivers.
+Its fold-back legs and integrated stand adapter provide flexible positioning and easy transport, making it ideal for podcasting, gaming, music recording, and remote work.

 Item weight | 420 Grams |